IABTechLab/uid2docs/docs/guides/integration-mobile-client-server.md

 For example, for Android, follow the UID2 SDK documentation to:
 - Add the pre-built UID2 SDK for Android libraries into your mobile app: see [Installation](../sdks/uid2-sdk-ref-android.md#installation).
-- Learn how to instantiate the UID2Manager instance in your Android app: see [Android Initialization](../sdks/uid2-sdk-ref-android.md#android-initialization). here.
+- Learn how to instantiate the UID2Manager instance in your Android app: see [Usage Guidelines](../sdks/uid2-sdk-ref-android.md#usage-guidelines).

+(**GWH__SW_35 is the Android link correct?
+It was a link to "Android Initialization" which doesn't exist.
+Showed up on a broken links check and I updated it as above.**)

  For iOS, refer to the [Usage Guidelines](../sdks/uid2-sdk-ref-ios.md#usage-guidelines).